pulumi/docs/content/blog/announcing-enum-support/index.md

 When a property is a "relaxed" enum, the property type is specified as the `Union` of the enum type and the underlying primitive type.
 This means that you have the convenience of using the enum constants (i.e., `s3.CannedAcl.Private`), but you may also pass in the raw string (i.e., `"private"`).

 In the AWS provider (and other Terraform-based providers), we have opted for **only** using "relaxed" enums.
-The reasoning here is twofold.
+The reasoning is twofold.
 Allowing the primitive type maintains backward compatibility and also allows users to use values that may not yet be represented in the Pulumi schema (e.g., a new Managed Policy ARN, EC2 Instance type, etc.).

 {{< chooser >}}
 {{< choosable language typescript >}}